 The Dents were delighted to be one of the first owners of a Fuselage which went on to win an industry design award in 2018.
 It has great eco-cred, using sustainably sourced wood and recycled aluminium to achieve an eco-friendly structure.
 It’s ability to withstand any weather that this Gloucestershire hillside has thrown at it has been put to the test since it arrived in August 2018, and it’s passed with flying colours!
 The woodburner combined with underfloor heating makes for a super-cosy retreat from the elements when winter looms.

 Sleeping up to four, with one double and one bunk bed, the curved space is cleverly fitted with folding furniture, so while you’re cooking outside you can slide the bed out of the way and prepare the cabin for dining.
-The bunk bed ladder can be stowed away for those not using the bunk beds, to create even more space.
-Clean design combines with simple decor throughout and there are books and board games for when you’ve worn yourselves out exploring.
-In the evening, you can light the fire pit and huddle round, the sunsets are out-of-this-world and when it finally gets dark, the night sky takes over.
+The bunk bed ladder can be stowed away for those not using the bunk beds, to create even more space: clean design combines with simple decor throughout.
+You could always settle down with a good book when you’ve worn yourself out exploring.
+Then, in the evening, you can light the fire pit and huddle round, the sunsets can be out-of-this-world and when it finally gets dark, the night sky takes over.